 Neuropsychological testing and evaluations provide a means for quantifying cognitive function.
-In a manner similar to taking a picture of your brain (e.g., MRI, CT Scan) the neuropsychological examination takes a working picture with the outcome being numerical quantifications.
+Like taking a picture of your brain (e.g., MRI, CT Scan) the neuropsychological examination takes a working picture with the outcome being numerical quantifications.

-Neuropsychological evaluations are a common means of assisting in diagnosis and treatment planning for individuals suffering with difficulties such as memory problems, attentional deficits, dementia, learning difficulites, chronic pain, seizure disorder, depression, and anxiety.
+Neuropsychological evaluations are a common means of assisting in diagnosis and treatment planning for individuals suffering from difficulties such as memory problems, attentional deficits, dementia, learning difficulties, chronic pain, seizure disorder, depression, and anxiety.
 Most evaluations include assessment of the following cognitive domains:

 What is Dementia and can Neuropsychological Testing assess my memory as well as other thinking difficulties?

 Dementia is a fancy term used to describe memory and other thinking difficulties.
-Thinking problems most often associated with dementia include memory, language, visual spatial functions, motor behavior, and reasoning.
-There are many different types of dementia, one of them being Alzheimer's Dementia which is an irreversible dementia charactrized by progressive memory loss.
+Thinking problems most often associated with dementia include memory, language, visual-spatial functions, motor behavior, and reasoning.
+There are many different types of dementia, one of them being Alzheimer's Dementia which is irreversible dementia characterized by progressive memory loss.
 Other types of dementia, however, are reversible and include dementia caused by depression and/or anxiety.
-Once the depression and/or anxiety is treatment, memory improves meaning the dementia is reversed.
+Once the depression and/or anxiety is treated, memory improves meaning the dementia is reversed.

-Neuropsychological evaluation is a means to assist with diagnosis so proper treatment planning can occur.
+A neuropsychological evaluation is a means to assist with a diagnosis so proper treatment planning can occur.
 The sooner memory difficulties are detected, the sooner treatment can begin.
 Early treatment is the key to retaining memory and other cognitive skills.
 Other conditions that can contribute to memory problems include:

 What is Educational Testing?

 A psychoeducational or educational assessment investigates learning potential and academic skill development.
-In simple terms, during an educational assessment a psychologist will determine a person’s cognitive abilities and then see if their academic achievement is at a comparable level.
-It is common sense to predict that a person with an average intelligence will complete math, spelling, reading, writing and other academic tasks within the average range.
-A psychologist will find out whether a client’s academic performance is equal to their cognitive skills using testing, clinical observation and statistical analysis.
+In simple terms, during an educational assessment, a psychologist will determine a person’s cognitive abilities and then see if their academic achievement is at a comparable level.
+It is common sense to predict that a person with average intelligence will complete math, spelling, reading, writing, and other academic tasks within the average range.
+A psychologist will find out whether a client’s academic performance is equal to their cognitive skills using testing, clinical observation, and statistical analysis.

 What may be keeping the individual from performing at their level of cognitive ability?
 It could be problems with visual or verbal memory.
 It could be that their brain cannot track and scan written text as quickly as most people.
 Perhaps they have been told they don’t pay attention but actually their brain cannot process verbal information as efficiently as other people.
 Alternatively, a person may find it extremely difficult to begin a task, plan and organize a task, and/or monitor their performance as they work along.
 The truth is there are many reasons that a person is not meeting their cognitive potential.